Written by Mal Webb

 Then push the back of your tongue back into your throat

-To give Kermit or Mr Bean tone to your note
+To give the Kermit or Mr Bean tone to your note

 Then slowly close your lips over that for a while